A swarm of earthquakes shakes the Southern California desert - ExBulletin

 A swarm of earthquakes shakes the Southern California desert

-A series of four-magnitude earthquakes struck Southern California’s Imperial Valley late early Sunday morning, sending shock waves that can be felt for many miles.
+A series of earthquakes measuring four on the Richter scale struck Southern California’s Imperial Valley early Sunday morning, sending shock waves that can be felt for many miles.

 The 4.5-magnitude earthquake occurred at 12:09 a.m. and was centered about 4 miles west-southwest of Neyland and east of the Salton Sea, according to the US Geological Survey.
 It was just over 4 miles deep and was followed by several other quakes of about the same magnitude.